Why Do I Pick at My Skin? Dermatillomania Causes and Symptoms

-- For nail & finger picking/biting - try getting your nails done professionally if you are a woman.
+- For nail and finger picking/biting - try getting your nails done professionally if you are a woman.
 If you have fake fingernails, some find that it is less likely that they'll bite their fingers. (this worked for me for a long time)

 - Medicine - Serotinin re-uptake inhibitors can be prescribed by a doctor to aid in taking your levels of anxiety down a notch and possibly stop you from the incessant picking.

 Treating the symptoms is one thing.
-But does this ever really solve our skin-picking problem?
+But does this ever really solve the skin-picking problem?
 No, not really.
 It is better to treat the cause than just the symptoms with any other condition, so why ignore that truth in this situation?
 Find the root cause to your picking.
 Are you nervous around other people?
 Face your fears head on.
 Join a social group and make it a point to yourself to keep your hands away from whatever skin you feel the urge to pick.
 Is work stressing you out?
 Do you need to talk to your parents or someone who has caused you stress in the past in order to work issues out with them?
 Do it!
 Don't hesitate.